While a lawyer may describe himself as a litigator, this does not mean they are trial lawyers. The distinction is important.

 Once retained we undertake a thorough review of the law and facts of your case to ensure you have a clear understanding of the issues involved, the remedies available to you, and the probability of success.

-We provide a level of personal attention to all of my clients that the larger firms simply cannot match.
+We provide a level of personal attention to all of our clients that the larger firms simply cannot match.